Emily St. John Mandel: Personal life

 After studying dance, Mandel lived in Toronto and Montreal before relocating to New York City.
-She married Kevin Mandel, a writer and executive recruiter, with whom she has a daughter.
+She was married to Kevin Mandel, a writer and executive recruiter, with whom she has a daughter.
 They divorced in 2022.

-As of 2022, she lives in Brooklyn, New York and has a girlfriend.
+As of 2022, Mandel lived in Brooklyn, New York.
+In March 2025, she married Laura Barisonzi at the Greenlight Bookstore in Brooklyn, New York.